urdarinda/testgg/README.md

 # HackThePart Starter Project

-Hello MNNIT!
-Greetings from XXXXXXXX
+Hello NOOBS

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!

 Join us by getting involved in the open source community by completing some simple tasks in this project.

 This is a repository open to all members of MNNIT.
-Any one may contribute to this project without being a collaborator.

 [https://hackthepart.github.io/XXXXXX/](https://hackthepart.github.io/XXXXXXX/)

 ## What is HackThePart?

-A month-long XXX from Dec 10th - Jan 31st to get people involved in [Open Source](https://github.com/open-source).
-Create your very first pull request with us on GitHub and contribute to the Open Source Developer Community.
+A month-long contest from Dec 10th - Jan 10th to get people involved in [Open Source](https://github.com/open-source).This repo is just the guide to get started on github.
+We have a lot of different repos coming up this whole month.
+So learn github and coding while you are at it and keep checking for more projects!

+All projects belong to different fields related to web, android, software etc. Choose any and start fixing the issues or propose new features!
+Every feature or issue will award you with some points according to the difficulty.
+At the end of the month, one who has most of the points will be the winner.
+Also, there are special things just for first year.
+Stay tuned and keep checking the repos for more projects and issues :D

 ## How to contribute to this project